 Drag starts for free, but if you want to unlock its full power, it’s just $9/month/user.

 Groove works very well with both browsers and email clients.
 From your emails you can access reports and tickets, making it easy to reach useful information right away.

-By integrating the whole system in their platform, Dixa aims to minimize switching between apps.
-One cool feature is the Direct Routing, it directs your request to the most able agent in that field available.
+By integrating the whole system in its platform, Dixa aims to minimize switching between apps.
+One cool feature is the Direct Routing, it directs your request to the ablest agent in that field available.

 Pricing starts at $15/month/agent, but if you want to have access to everything you might want to use their Pro plan, which costs $49/month/agent.

 Front wanted to make a very different approach on how people deal with email and other communications, but it turns out that new interfaces aren’t the right answer for a more and more demanding market.